Enterprise glossary, terms, and definitions platform

 Capabilities

-Govern terms without slowing people down
+Govern terms, definitions, and aliases without slowing people down

 Keep ownership visible